phvargas/CollectConversations/README.md

 conversations are the result of responses made by other Twitter accounts to tweets previously sent by VMPs.
 The original tweets from the VMPs MUST be previously stored in a compressed file (gzip) using a JSON format.

-* VMPs' Twitter file names are identified by the username and separated by a dot (.) from the file extension.
+* VMPs' Twitter file names are identified by the username  separated by a dot (.) from the file extension.
 For example: If President Barack Obama is one of the VMPs, his tweet collection file name will be identified as barackobama.twt.gz